PART ONE – A BIOGRAPHY, OF SORTS.

 - I have worked a great deal with the BBC – plays, talks, panel discussions etc.

-- I work frequently with musicians, both jazz (regular shows on the Fringe and elsewhere) and classical (opera, music theatre).
+- I work frequently with musicians, both jazz (regular shows on the Fringe and elsewhere) and classical (opera, music theatre, concerts with the Edinburgh Quartet).

 - I regularly speak on composers and their music at Edinburgh Quartet concerts.

 - Most recently I had the pleasure to perform with the truly wonderful Tinderbox Orchestra (a youth orchestra – early teens to mid-twenties).
 Nearly 500 strong audience.
-In the musicians’ words – it was, as they would say, awesome!
+It was, as they would say, awesome!

-With an international reputation as a prize-winning novelist, Ron Butlin is one of Scotland’s most acclaimed writers.
-He has published several novels including The Sound of My Voice (winner of the Prix Mille Pages 2004 and Prix Lucioles 2005, both for Best Foreign Novel), and most recently Ghost Moon (nominated for the International Impac Dublin Literary Award 2016); three collections of stories and eight books of poetry.
+An international prize-winning novelist, Ron Butlin is a former Edinburgh Makar / Poet Laureate and one of Scotland’s most acclaimed writers.
+He has published several novels including The Sound of My Voice (winner of the Prix Mille Pages 2004 and Prix Lucioles 2005, both for Best Foreign Novel), and most recently Ghost Moon (nominated for the International Impac Dublin Literary Award 2016); three collections of stories and a dozen books of poetry, including for children.
 Besides his radio plays much of his work has been broadcast in Britain and abroad.
 His fiction and poetry have been translated into over a dozen languages.

 He lives in Edinburgh with his wife, the writer Regi Claire, and their dog.